configit/ngyn/index.md

 ---
 <a id="ngresource_extensions"></a>
-## ngResource Extensions
+# ngResource Extensions
-### JavaScript
+#### JavaScript
 ```javascript
 // !!
 May be deprecated when angular 1.2 brings advanced interceptors
 ```
 ---

 <a id="select_extensions"></a>
-## Select Extensions
+# Select Extensions

+*NOTE: In later versions of angular this is implemented natively as `track by` ([see docs](https://docs.angularjs.org/api/ng/directive/ngRepeat))*

-The AngularJS select directive lacks the capability to select an existing option based on anything other than referential equality.
+The AngularJS the `select` directive lacks the capability to choose an existing option based on anything other than referential equality.
 The `ngynSelectKey` module extends select with the capability to specify how items should be compared.
 This makes it trivial to match an item in the select list with a value being returned, for example from a query.

 Usage is simple, just supply a value within a `key` attribute, this will typically be a property name but it can be anything which will resolve using `$scope.$eval()`, such as a function on each attribute.

-### HTML
+#### HTML
 ```html
 <select ng-model="user.role"
         ng-options="r.name for r in user.availableRoles"
         key="id">
 </select>
 ```
-### JavaScript
+#### JavaScript
 ```javascript
   $scope.user = {};
   $scope.user.role = { id: 1, name: 'Administrator' };